abdullahselek/selek.tech/content/posts/static-vs-dynamic-quantization-in-machine-learning.md

 ## Static Quantization

-Static quantization converts the weights and activates of a neural network to lower precision (e.g., from 32-bit floating-point to 8-bit integers) during the training or post-training phase.
+Static quantization converts the weights and activates of a neural network to lower precision (e.g., from 32 bit floating point to 8 bit integers) during the training or post training phase.
 Here we have a more detailed breakdown of static quantization:

 1. Calibration Phase